 All the journeys of the Camino de Santiago by bike

-The viewpoint that we recommend you to visit is located on the edge of the AS-117 road, at the end of the village of Poo de Cabrales in the direction of Carreña.
-We believe that it is the best way to transfigure yourself into the lover of these lands as it was designed by the architect Julián Delgado Úbeda.
-This was a passionate of the place, to such an extent that he decided to locate the viewpoint in a perfect enclave where you can see the Naranjo de Bulnes panoramically.
+The viewpoint that we recommend you to visit is located at the edge of the AS-117 road, at the end of the village of Poo de Cabrales in the direction of Carreña.
+We believe that it is the best way to transfigure you in the lover of these lands since it was designed by the architect Julián Delgado Úbeda.
+He was so passionate about the place that he decided to place the viewpoint in a perfect spot where you can see the Naranjo de Bulnes in a panoramic view.

 Church of Santa María de Llas

-Tour of Arenas de Cabrales
+Tour around Arenas de Cabrales

-Pilgrims at Arenas de Cabrales
+Pilgrims in Arenas de Cabrales

 To get to Cabrales you must come from Asiego, the route is no more than 6 km downhill.
 You must do the Cares Route.